 Forgery is a class "D" felony when the writing is a:

-- Stock, bond, or other instrument for property or an enterprise;
+- Stock, bond, or other instruments for property or an enterprise

-- Legal document for entry into or employment in the U.S.; or
+- Legal document for entry into or employment in the U.S.

-- Driver's license, ID card, birth certificate, or professional license
+- Or driver's license, ID card, birth certificate, or professional license